 Aluminum pie pans seem to work well for starting tomato, pepper seeds, also eggplant and ground cherry.
-These need transplanting because
+These varieties need transplanting because when

-field-sown they are highly vulnerable to cutworms.
-We max 1/3 compost and 2/3 native sandy loam from under the oak trees in our seed pies.
-This soil
+field-sown their stems are often severed near the ground by cutworms.
+We mix 1/3 compost and 2/3 native sandy loam from under the oak trees in our seed

-compacts with water so we fill the pie pan to the top, water it well, and add more soil after the watering compacts it.
-After the soil dries sufficiently
+pies.
+This soil compacts with water so we fill the pie pan to the top, water it well, and add more soil after the watering compacts it.
+After the soil

 In our garden here in central Florida zone 9a/9b, Capsicum chinense pepper plants thrive 3+ years producing hundreds of fruits while Capsicum